carpentries-work/carpentries.org/pages/workshops.md

   <div class="medium-4 columns">
   <p>
-    <a href="https://datacarpentry.org/workshops/">Data Carpentry workshops</a> should include a lesson on data organization and at least three other lessons from that curriculum.
+    <a href="https://datacarpentry.org/workshops/">Data Carpentry workshops</a> should include a lesson on data organisation and at least three other lessons from that curriculum.
   </p>
   </div>